CS Minor

 • Attachment:

-• CS minor degree form completed as much as possible
+• CS minor form completed as much as possible

 • The filename of the attached form should follow this pattern: "Firstname_Lastname_McGillID_originalFormFileName.pdf", for instance "John_Doe_123456789_CS-minor-Approval-form.pdf"